gorhawk/morse-bst/README.md

 This small project includes a Morse dictionary module, and a sample command-line program using it.

-The dictionary is implemented using a binary search tree.
+The dictionary is implemented using a prefix tree.
 The tree is built from an input stream containing arbitrary character-codeword combinations.
 The input is line oriented and should be organized as follows: `A .-` (single one byte character followed by a space and the binary codeword for the character and a newline)

 The sample program provides a way to use the international standard for convenience.
 The `--help` output: